agschaid/st/README.md

     in
     [other_overlays src_overlays];
 ```
-Not sure if this is the most elegant or idiomatic way but when works: when installing `st`
+Not sure if this is the most elegant or idiomatic way but it works: when installing `st`
 the version of this repo is chosen over the standard version.